Magal Security Technical Analysis (NASDAQ:MAGS)

 Magal Security Bollinger Bands

 Bollinger Bands were developed by the famous technical trader John Bollinger and are a measure of the volatility of a stock like the MAGS stock.
-The stock price is trading between the average and the lower band in the context of Magal Security bollinger bands.
+The stock price is trading between the average and the upper band in the context of Magal Security bollinger bands.

 Magal Security Moving Average Convergence Divergence or MACD